foundersandcoders/old-coursebook/patterns/week6/leaflet.md

 Leaflet has some __excellent__ [tutorials](http://leafletjs.com/examples.html) on their website.
 A good introductory one can be found [here](http://leafletjs.com/examples/quick-start.html).

-We followed this walkthrough and left the code in a repo [here](https://github.com/hdrdavies/trying-leaflet).
-We’ve commented throughout the code to show you what each part is doing.
 Remember to add two script tags to the html file! (we didn’t for a long time) :disappointed:

 The first script tag: